DareData/lp-foundations/assignments/assignment_3/README.md

 ## 3- Unit tests

 1. Right now you should have more python modules.
 If not, ensure you have at least 2: one for data cleaning and one for loading/saving data.
-2. We also have a single integration test, but we should have unit tests for each of the non-private functions we have.
+2. We also have a single integration test, but we should have unit tests for each of the non-private functions[^1] we have.

+[^1]: Yes, you can also test internal functions if you want to (specially for training purposes).
+But in the real world, remember that you really believe a particular internal function should be tested, that's a strong indicator it should be decoupled and placed inside its own module - thus making it public.

 ## 4- Code Review